karmaniverous/metastructure/README.md

 [Terragrunt](https://terragrunt.gruntwork.io/), [Terraspace](https://terraspace.cloud/), and the like are all great tools that operate differently to DRY up Terraform code and encapsulate away some of the issues listed above.
 But they also all present their own challenges:

 - They're _DRYer_, but they aren't **_DRY_**.
 When your code is DRY, you don't have to think about maintaining dupes, ever.
 When it isn't, you do.
-That's fundamental, and close just doesn't count.
+That's fundamental, and **close just doesn't count**.

 - They're often opinionated as to project structure and other conventions.
 This is great when you're starting a new project, but it can be a real headache when you're trying to integrate them into an existing project alongside other tools that are ALSO opinionated.